bkleinen/bkleinen.github.io/classes/ss2020/info2/labs/index.md

 * (form your new group and post the names of all group members on Moodle - see below)

 ## During the lab
 During the lab you will be working on exercises in groups (see below) while communicating with each other and with me online.

 ### Communication
-You can continue to post questions on Moodle but you can also join a [https://meet.kif.rocks/](Jitsi) Hangout to talk to me in person.
-Please make time for your whole group to join the [https://meet.kif.rocks/](Jitsi) Hangout at least once in a lab - we will talk about how working on the lab is going and how the last lab went for you.
+In any case you should join the lab's Moodle Chat.
+However, you can continue to post questions on Moodle or even join a [Jitsi](https://meet.kif.rocks/)-Hangout to talk to me in person.
+The link to the [Jitsi](https://meet.kif.rocks/)-Hangout will be shared in the Moodle Chat.
+Please make time for your whole group to join the [Jitsi](https://meet.kif.rocks/)-Hangout at least once in a lab - we will talk about how working on the lab is going and how the last lab went for you.

 ### Exercises
 There will be 13 labs.